Rittenhouse acquittal reaction highlights nation’s polarized politics: Republicans claim 2nd Amendment victory, progressives call it a miscarriage of justice

 On Capitol Hill, the far right of the Republican Party celebrated.
 U.S. Rep. Lauren Boebert, a Glock-packing politician prone to conspiracy theories who owns a Colorado restaurant named Shooters Grill, declared, “Today is a great day for the Second Amendment and the right to self-defense.
 Kyle Rittenhouse is not guilty on all counts!
 Glory to God!”

-And Miller, the Illinois congresswoman who apologized earlier this year for referencing Adolf Hitler in a speech, also participated in the social media victory lap.
+Miller, Illinois congresswoman who apologized earlier this year for referencing Adolf Hitler in a speech, also participated in the social media victory lap.

 ———

-(Chicago Tribune’s John Byrne, Gregory Pratt and Dan Petrella contributed to this story.)
+(Chicago Tribune’s John Byrne, Gregory Pratt Rick Pearson, Dan Petrella and Stacy St. Clair contributed to this story.)

 ———